-Digitalisation, Energy & Construction
+Energy & Construction, Sustainability

 Nexus-e: Integrated Energy Systems Modelling Platform

-Can renewables replace nuclear power?
-Will energy solutions be centralized or distributed?
+How reliable is the Swiss electricity supply?
+What is the role of hydrogen?
 Nexus-e applies a holistic view of the Swiss energy system for questions like these.

 In the future, we aim to expand the Nexus-e platform by connecting more groups and researchers at ETH Zurich, collaborating with other universities and industry partners, and adding new modules to the platform, for example, to include the electrification of the transportation and building sectors.

 Nexus-e is one of four research projects currently coordinated by the Energy Science Center.